realgt/coachmattbooth/content/pages/as-privacy-policy.md

 ---
 template: page
-title: Account Surfer Privacy Policy
+title: Privacy Policy
-slug: pages/as-privacy-policy
+slug: pages/privacy-policy
 draft: false
+priority: 1
 ---
 Privacy Policy

 Effective date: July 30, 2019

-Account Surfer ("us", "we", or "our") operates the Account Surfer mobile application (the "Service").
+CoachMattBooth.com ("us", "we", or "our") operates the CoachMattBooth.com website (the "Service").

 This page informs you of our policies regarding the collection, use, and disclosure of personal data when you use our Service and the choices you have associated with that data.
-Our Privacy Policy for Account Surfer is created with the help of the Free Privacy Policy Generator.
+Our Privacy Policy for CoachMattBooth.com is created with the help of the Free Privacy Policy Generator.

 We use your data to provide and improve the Service.
 By using the Service, you agree to the collection and use of information in accordance with this policy.
 Unless otherwise defined in this Privacy Policy, terms used in this Privacy Policy have the same meanings as in our Terms and Conditions.